Thai / Old Style Siamese Cat

 60%

-Thai / Old Style Siamese Personality and Temperament
+Personality and Temperament

 Intelligent and curious, Thai cats are capable of learning tricks, particularly when rewards are on offer.
 Whether you’d like your cat to come when you call their name or use another signal, or if you’d like to enjoy rousing games of fetch, the Thai cat will be glad to oblige.

 If you bring a Thai cat into your family, you’ll want to do everything you can to prevent boredom.
-These kitties need companionship and acceptable activities, or they’ll find their own fun, reaching into cupboards, opening drawers and investigating their contents, and perhaps learning how to open doors and turn on faucets.
-Thanks to their determined personalities, there’s little a Thai cat can’t learn!
-Channel their behavior into puzzle toys and give them another cat for a friend, and you’ll find that life is a bit less colorful.
+These cats need companionship and acceptable activities, or they’ll find their own fun, reaching into cupboards, opening drawers and investigating their contents, and perhaps learning how to open doors and turn on faucets.
+Thanks to their determined personalities, there’s little that a Thai cat can’t learn!
+Channel their behavior into puzzle toys and give them another cat for a friend, and you’ll find that life is a bit less chaotic.

 Talkative and truly endearing, with big personalities that are difficult to resist, Thai cats make astonishing pets for families with time and attention to share.

-About the Thai / Old Style Siamese Cat
+About the Thai Cat (Old-Style Siamese) Cat

 Care